-The car was packed, we were driving up to the north of Sardinia to catch a plane, the sun was shining, my camera was all tucked away….. when we drove through the artistic streets of Flussio.
-Of course we had to stop and get out to explore.
+The car was packed, we were driving up to the north of Sardinia to catch a plane, the sun was shining, my camera was all tucked away….. when we drove through the bright and artistic streets of Flussio.

 What Wiki doesn’t tell you about Flussio

 Whenever I google a new place, concept or idea, it is always Wikipedia that pops up first in the search.
 On this occasion it came up with population stats and nothing else.

 WOOHOOO!!
 I can beat Wiki.
 OK, so I might not now a huge amount about these two villages but I took some lovely photos.